Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms: Introduction

 where $\otimes$ and $\oplus$ denote direct product and direct sum respectively.
 In Eq .\eqref{eq.1} combined with the topological spins of the metaplectic anyons, we can get all the fusion rules that need to be used:

-Note that we do not present the fusion rules of anyons and vacuum.
-Based on the above fusion rules, combining several \textit{F}-matrices and \textit{R}-symbols of metaplectic anyons, we can obtain EBMs for constructing standard quantum gates, including one-qubit and two-qubit gates.
-The standard set of universal gates for qubit quantum circuit models consists of a Hadamard gate \textit{H}, a phase gate \textit{T}, and a controlled-not gate CNOT \cite{RN41,RN42}.
+Note that the fusion rules of anyons and vacuum are not presented.
+Based on the above fusion rules, combining several \textit{F}-matrices and \textit{R}-symbols of metaplectic anyons, EBMs for constructing standard quantum gates can be obtained, including one-qubit and two-qubit gates.
+The methodology for deriving EBMs is predicated on established solution protocols previously developed for both Fibonacci anyon and metaplectic anyon models \cite{RN27,RN48}.
+The standard set of universal gates for qubit quantum circuit models consists of a Hadamard gate \textit{H}, a phase gate \textit{T}, and a controlled-not gate CNOT \cite{RN32,RN33}.
 Therefore, it is important to construct the set of those quantum gates using EBMs and measure the distance of a braidword from a standard qubit gate as the precision index of the constructed quantum gate.